compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training.

+> **Commentary:**
+>
+> Since fixed positional embeddings are derived / calculated, we can calculate them for
+> distances longer than what learned methods can achieve.

 ## Full Model